Emancyphur/Roblox-Studio-Tutorials/README.md

 # Roblox-Studio-Tutorials
-This contains the source code for scripts from the [Roblox Studio Tutorial Series](https://www.youtube.com/playlist?list=PLib8lkKsQ4i4Ik77nxD78NfMoeUoS_9w7) (and soon other development-related content) on the [Emancyphur](https://www.youtube.com/Emancyphur) YouTube Channel, in addition to tutorial setup models that can be imported into Roblox Studio.
+This contains the source code for scripts from the [Roblox Studio Tutorial Series](https://www.youtube.com/playlist?list=PLib8lkKsQ4i4Ik77nxD78NfMoeUoS_9w7) and the [Scripting Solutions](https://www.youtube.com/playlist?list=PLib8lkKsQ4i6j_3D7e5KI6kvBupf4ZtYm) tutorial series on the [Emancyphur](https://www.youtube.com/Emancyphur) YouTube Channel, in addition to tutorial setup models (in `rbxl` files) that can be imported into Roblox Studio.

 This repository will be updated semi-regularly (around the release of each tutorial).